TriplyDB/async-saxophone/README.md

 Thanks to:

 * [Mattéo Delabre](https://github.com/matteodelabre) for Saxophone.
-The Saxophone parser is at the heart of this package.
+The (modified) Saxophone parser is at the heart of this package.
-* [Norman Rzepka](https://github.com/normanrz) for the check for opening and closing tags mismatch.
+* [Norman Rzepka](https://github.com/normanrz) for the check in Saxophone for opening and closing tags mismatch.
-* [winston01](https://github.com/winston01) for spotting and fixing an error in the parser when a tag sits astride two chunks.
+* [winston01](https://github.com/winston01) for spotting and fixing an error in the Saxophone parser when a tag sits astride two chunks.

 ## License